 Proportion and Pattern Balance

-Proportion guides how much each pattern reads in a space, so balance starts with scale.
-You align pattern scale with the room’s rhythm, letting larger motifs fade as you add smaller details.
-This keeps color saturation focused, avoiding visual fatigue while maintaining depth.
-You’ll achieve cohesion by repeating a unifying element—like a quiet stripe—in varying scales across textiles and surfaces.
-Precision matters: measure swatches, compare, adjust, and preview under lighting.
-When in doubt, pare back and let solids ground the pattern drama.
+Proportion dictates how much each pattern screams for attention in a room, so balance starts with scale.
+You want to align your pattern scale with the room’s rhythm, letting larger motifs fade as you add smaller details.
+This keeps color saturation focused, avoiding that dreaded visual fatigue.
+Nobody wants their eyes tired after just walking into a room.
+It also helps maintain depth.

 Layering Patterns Through Textiles and Art